-- person was identical to the number of stock options held (except for Mr. Shaye who held no options) and were as follows: 1,262,845 shares for Mr. Vituli; 649,161 shares for Mr. Accordino; 73,654 shares for Mr. Flanders; 67,615 shares for Mr. Zirkman; 71,780 shares for Mr. Biviano; 22,576 shares for Mr. Shaye; 45,152 shares for Mr. Wilhite; and 2,314,805 shares for all directors, director designees and executive officers as a group.
-See "Management-Director and Executive Compensation-2005 Stock Awards". - The address of BIB Holdings (Bermuda), Ltd. ("BIB") is c/o Dilmun Investments, Inc., 84 West Park Place, Stamford, CT 06901.
-The address of Madison Dearborn, each of the Madison De Mr. Chereskin and Mr. Selati is Three First National Plaza, Suite 3800, Chicago, IL 60602. - These 6,396,537 shares of common stock were previously owned by Atlantic Restaurants, Inc., which was formed to effect the acquisition of Carrols in 1996.
+- (2) The address of BIB Holdings (Bermuda), Ltd. ("BIB") is c/o Dilmun Investments, Inc., 84 West Park Place, Stamford, CT 06901.
+The address of Madison Dearborn, each of the Madison Dearborn entities, Mr. Chereskin and Mr. Selati is Three First National Plaza, Suite 3800, Chicago, IL 60602. - These 6,396,537 shares of common stock were previously owned by Atlantic Restaurants, Inc., which was formed to effect the acquisition of Carrols in 1996.
 Atlantic Restaurants, which was a wholly-owned subsidiary of BIB, was merged into BIB on February 10, 1999.
 BIB is a wholly-owned subsidiary of Bahrain International Bank (E.C.) (the "Bank").
-Based on information provided to us by the Bank, we understand that the creditors of the Bank agreed in May 2004 to an asset realization protocol which will entail a program for the realization of the assets of the Bank.
-According to the Bank, at the end of such process the Bank is - expected to continue operations.

-Madison Dearborn Capital Partners, L.P. ("MDCP") is the record owner of 3,198,262 shares and Madison Dearborn Capital Partners II, L.P. ("MDCPII") is the record owner of 3,198,274 shares.
-The shares held by MDCP may be deemed to be beneficially owned by Madison Dearborn Partners II, L.P. ("MDPII"), the sole general partner of MDCP.
-The shares held by MDCPII may be deemed to be beneficially owned by Madison Dearborn Partners II, L.P. ("MDPII"), the sole general partner of MDCPII.
-John A. Canning, Paul J. Finnegan and Samuel M. Mencoff are the sole members of a limited partner committee of (i) MDP that has the power, acting by majority vote, to vote or dispose of the shares directly held by MDCPI and (ii) MDPII that has the power, acting by majority vote, to vote or dispose of the shares directly held by MDCPII.
+Based on information provided to us by the Bank, we understand that the creditors of the Bank agreed in May 2004 to an asser realization protocol which will entail a program for the realization of the assets of the Bank.
+According to the Bank, at the end of such process the Bank is expected to continue operations.
+Madison Dearborn Capital Partners, I.P. ("MDCP") is the record owner of 3,198,262 shares and Madison Dearborn Capital Partners II, L.P. ("MDCPII") is the record owner of 3,198,274 shares.
+The - (4) Madison Dearborn Capital Partners, L.P. ("MDCP") is the record owner of 3,198,262 shares and Madison Dearborn Capital Partners II, L.P. ("MDCPII") is the record owner of 3,198,274 shares.
+The shares held by MDCP may be deemed to be beneficially owned by Madison Dearborn Partners, L.P. ("MDP"), the sole general partner of MDCP.
+The shares held by MDCPII may be deemed to be beneficially owned by Madison Dearborn Partners, L.P. ("MDP"), the sole general partner of MDCP.
+The shares held by MDCPII may be deemed to be beneficially owned by Madison Dearborn Partners, L.P. ("MDP"), the sole general partner of MDCP.
+The shares held by MDCPII may be deemed to be beneficially owned by Madison Dearborn Partners, L.P. ("MDP"), the sole general partner of MDCPII.
+John A. Canning, Paul J. Finnegan and Samuel M. Mencoff are the sole members of a limited partner committee of (i) MDP that has the power, acting by majority vote, to vote or dispose of the shares directly held by MDCPII.
 Messrs.
 Canning, Finnegan and Mencoff and MDP and MDPII each hereby disclaims any beneficial ownership of any shares directly held by MDCP and MDCPII.
 The address for MDCP, MDCPII, MDP, MDPII and Messrs.
 Canning, Finnegan and Mencoff is Three First National Plaza, Suite 3800, Chicago, IL 60602.
-All shares are held by the Vituli Family Trust and deemed to be beneficially owned by Mr. Vituli. - All of such shares are held by affiliates of Madison Dearborn as reported in footnote (4) above.
+(5) All shares are held by the Vituli Family Trust and deemed to be beneficially owned by Mr. Vituli. - (6) All of such shares are held by affiliates of Madison Dearborn as reported in footnote (4) above.
 Mr. Chereskin and Mr. Selati are each Managing Directors of Madison Dearborn, and therefore they each may be deemed to share voting and investment power over the shares owned by these entities, and therefore to beneficially own such shares.
-Both Mr. Chereskin and Mr. Selati disclaim beneficial ownership of all such - In connection with this offering, we will grant 6,700 shares of restricted common stock under our 2006 Stock Incentive Plan to each of Mr. Wilhite, Mr. Smith and Mr. Handel, which shares are reflected in this table.
+Both Mr. Chereskin and Mr. Selati disclaim beneficial ownership of all such shares. - (7) In connection with this offering, we will grant 6,700 shares of restricted common stock under our 2006 Stock Incentive Plan to each of Mr. Wilhite, Mr. Smith and Mr. Handel, which shares are reflected in this table.